MicrosoftDocs/learn/learn-pr/wwl-sci/implement-windows-10-security-enhancements-with-microsoft-defender-for-endpoint/includes/3-enable-attack-surface-reduction-rules.md

 - Block Adobe Reader from creating child processes
 - Block persistence through WMI event subscription

-## Exclude files and folders from ASR rules
+## Exclude files and folders from attack surface reduction rules

 You can exclude files and folders from being evaluated by most attack surface reduction rules.
-This means that even if an ASR rule determines the file or folder contains malicious behavior, it will not block the file from running, which also means potentially unsafe files are allowed to run and infect your devices.
+This means that even if an attack surface reduction rule determines the file or folder contains malicious behavior, it will not block the file from running, which also means potentially unsafe files are allowed to run and infect your devices.

-You exclude ASR rules from triggering based on certificate and file hashes by allowing specified Defender for Endpoint file and certificate indicators.
+You exclude attack surface reduction rules from triggering based on certificate and file hashes by allowing specified Defender for Endpoint file and certificate indicators.

 You can specify individual files or folders (using folder paths or fully qualified resource names), but you can't specify which rules the exclusions apply to.
 An exclusion is applied only when the excluded application or service starts.
 For example, if you add an exclusion for an update service that is already running, the update service will continue to trigger events until the service is stopped and restarted.